THREE PARTSONGS (GESÄNGE) FOR SIX-VOICE MIXED CHORUS,

 stanza.
 The first line is presented by women alone in

-minor-tinged passage that is much quieter.
-The piano part is
+another minor-tinged passage that is much quieter.
+The piano part

-long single notes.
-The men join at the second line, still at
+is reduced to long single notes.
+The men join at the second

-quiet level, now including a full piano part and moving to a
+line, still at a quiet level, now including a full piano part and

 1:25 [m.
 31]--The last two